 In order to have a sufficient data volume to ensure statistical significance and robustness of our analysis, we have collected data for multiple years (2015 to 2021) for all hospitals performing C-sections in Switzerland.

 Since the data originates from the FOPH, it is expected to possess the requisite level of accuracy for our analysis.
 However, problems of data consistency were observed.
-Some of the hospitals' key figures have changed names since a certain year.
-For others, the unit of value has changed (for example, the value of the percentage of private rooms was written as “12 in 2015 and as “0.12” for the following years).
+For instance, some of the hospitals' key figures have changed names since a certain year.
+For some others, the unit of value has changed (for example, the percentage of private rooms was written as “12” in 2015 and as “0.12” for the following years).

-In order to avoid consistency problems and to improve data quality, we implemented a series of data cleaning steps to prepare the data for the analysis.
+In order to avoid consistency problems in the time series and to improve data quality, we implemented a series of data cleaning steps to prepare the data for the analysis.
 The key measures were the following:

-One common issue encountered in the raw data was the presence of spaces used as thousands separators in numeric values.
-To address this, we systematically removed these.
+One common issue encountered in the raw data was the presence of spaces used as thousands separators in numeric values (the value was stored as string).
+To address this, we systematically removed these to create integer variables.

 The raw data included percentages represented as values between 0 and 100.
 To make these values compatible with our analysis, we converted them to the standard float format between 0 and 1.

-In our analysis of C-Section Rates across Swiss hospitals, it was essential to focus on healthcare institutions where C-sections are a relevant metric.
+In our analysis of C-Section rates across Swiss hospitals, it was essential to focus on healthcare institutions where C-sections are a relevant metric.
 As a result, we excluded "Maison de Naissance", "Geburtshaus" and “Geburtshus” facilities from our dataset.
 By definition, these locations do not perform C-sections.

 Another crucial step in data cleaning involved filtering out hospitals that did not perform any C-sections during the study period.
 Through analysis, we identified a group of seven hospitals that had minimal delivery activity, each reporting only one birth over a seven-year period.
 These hospitals, primarily health centers, were deemed exceptions in our dataset and were subsequently removed.

+The names of the hospitals have been processed to match those appearing in both publications 'Key Figures of Swiss Hospitals' and 'Indicators of Quality for Swiss Acute Care Hospitals' over the years.

 6 Data Flow